vertica/VerticaPy/docs/source/user_guide_data_exploration_correlations.rst

 However, the Kendall rank correlation coefficient is very computationally expensive, so we'll generally use Pearson and Spearman when dealing with correlations between numerical variables.

 Binary features are considered numerical, but this isn't technically accurate.
 Since binary variables can only take two values, calculating correlations between a binary and numerical variable can lead to misleading results.
-To account for this, we'll want to use the 'Biserial Point' method to calculate the Point-Biserial correlation coefficient.
+To account for this, we'll want to use the ``Biserial Point`` method to calculate the Point-Biserial correlation coefficient.
 This powerful method will help us understand the link between a binary variable and a numerical variable.

 .. code-block:: python